Phisketeer/phisketeer/doc/readme.txt

 - run 'sudo ./phisketeer-1.5.0.bin' to install Phisketeer (Add 'DISPLAY XAUTHORITY' to '/etc/sudoers' if you get 'Cannot connect to X server')
 - Check the file permissions for the documentroot (default: '/var/phis/default/localhost')
-- the PhiPlugin is experimental: to enable the PhiPlugin set the MOZ_PLUGIN_PATH in your .bashrc or copy libphiplugin.so.1 to the plug-in path:
-   $ export MOZ_PLUGIN_PATH=/opt/phisketeer-1.5.0/lib:$MOZ_PLUGIN_PATH
+- the PhiPlugin is not longer needed
 - for starting the Artephis IDE run:
    $ /opt/phisketeer-1.5.0/bin/artephis (do NOT run Artephis as root)
-- for configuring the Phi web service run:
+- for configuring the Phis Web service run:
    $ sudo /opt/phisketeer-1.5.0/bin/phisconf
 - an Apache module is provided and highly recommended for production environments